-Indra can take advantage from the development of products and services that can help adapt to Climate Change and mitigate its effects, an opportunity that will attract new flows of investment in the short term.
-See section 3.3.8 Circular economy and 3.3.9 Low-carbon products and services
+Indra can take advantage from the development of products and services that can help adapt to Climate Change and mitigate its effects, an opportunity that will attract new flows of investment in the short term and can result in an increase of revenues.
+See section 3.3.8 Circular economy and 3.3.9 Low-carbon products and services for more information on the measures taken to harness this opportunity.

 In fact, Indra already has an offering of key enabling technologies (products and services) that contribute to this end.
-These have been identified as a result of the analysis that the company has carried out for second year in a row following the requirements of the EU Taxonomy of Sustainable Activities regulation, whose objectives ("Adaptation to Climate Change" and "Mitigation of Climate Change") coincide with the ones explained in this section.
+The company has carried out for second year in a row an analysis of its portfolio of products and services, following the requirements of the EU Taxonomy of Sustainable Activities regulation, whose objectives (especially "Adaptation to Climate Change" and "Mitigation of Climate Change") coincide with the ones explained in this section.
 The mere existence of this Regulation highlights the importance of developing these kinds of products and shows how big the sustainability opportunity is for the company.

-The contribution of Indra's current portfolio of activities to these objectives is shown in the following table:
+The contribution of Indra's current portfolio of activities to these objectives can be seen on Indra's Sustainability Report 2023.